 As a starting point, we define smart betas as, “transparent, rules-based indexes designed to provide exposure to specific factors, market segments or systematic strategies.”
 In practical terms, smart beta indexes come in two basic types: strategy-based and factor-based.

 Strategy-based smart betas offer an alternative approach to constructing portfolios.
-They weight companies by fundamentals, such as five-year averages of cash flow, sales, dividends, and the most recent book value of shareholders' equity.
-They do not weight companies by market capitalisation as traditional indexes do.
+They weight companies by fundamentals, such as five-year averages of cash flow, sales, dividends, and the most recent book value of shareholders’ equity.
+They do not weight companies by market capitalization as traditional indexes do.
 Smart betas do not attempt to identify specific characteristics of the stock; they simply place the weighting emphasis on something other than market cap.

 Factor-based smart betas, on the other hand, look at particular characteristics of stocks, and make selections accordingly, rather than just simply weighting the portfolio.